ShuhongDai/shuhongdai.github.io/_pages/about.md

 Currently, I am conducting research under the supervision of [Prof. Long Cheng](https://longcheng.eu/) in the [Distributed Systems Group](http://distsys.org.cn/) he leads.
 My research focuses on the **optimization of computing and decision-making in intelligent transportation systems**.
 Additionally, I have also carried out some work in **quantum computing**.

-Apart from academics, I am passionate about strategy-based board games, particularly Go and Chinese Chess (Xiangqi), and I also play chess.
-In the digital gaming space, I have maintained a rank of GrandMaster or higher (**top 0.041%**) in Teamfight Tactics for several seasons.
-Additionally, in Texas Hold’em poker, I have earned over **300 million** chips in the online game Poker Master.
+Apart from academics, I enjoy strategy-based board games such as Go, Chinese Chess (Xiangqi), and chess.
+I also play strategy-oriented digital games, and have maintained a GrandMaster-level ranking (top 0.04%) in Teamfight Tactics for several seasons.